-Rock can't beat paper, but it can pound scissors.
+Rock can't beat paper, but it can crush scissors.

 Marbury's argument depended on an act of Congress (aka a federal law).
-The provision Marbury and co. cited was one giving the Supreme Court authority to issue the "writ of mandate."
+The provision Marbury & Co. cited was one giving the Supreme Court authority to issue the "writ of mandate."
 That provision would become the sacrificial lamb.

 Writing for the Court, the Chief Justice declared the provision unconstitutional.
-The Court said the Supreme Court might have authority to deliver "writs of mandate," but not in cases brought directly to the Supreme Court (which the federal law purported to allow).
-The Supreme Court's "original jurisdiction" was limited in the Constitution: to "Cases affecting Ambassadors, other public Ministers and Consuls, and those in which a State shall be Party."
+The Chief Justice said the federal law giving the Supreme Court authority to deliver "writs of mandate" by direct Supreme Court appeal was unconstitutional.
+In the Constitution, the Supreme Court's "original jurisdiction" was limited to "Cases affecting Ambassadors, other public Ministers and Consuls, and those in which a State shall be Party."
 Anything else (writs of mandate) would have to start in the lower courts.

 With that ruling, the Court declared itself powerless in ordering the appointments yet eternally powerful over acts of Congress.
 In other words, the Court didn't have to make an order against the executive that it feared wouldn’t be respected.
 But it still credited itself with the most important judicial power that we recognize today: the power of Congressional review.